Hybrid Workspaces: A Workspace Solution Here to Stay

 Covid-19 and its Impacts on Conventional Workspaces

 Over the past year, Covid-19 has transformed the way we live, learn and work.
 Faced with Safe Management Measures (SMM) and constant adjustments to government restrictions, businesses have had little choice but to shift a good majority of their employees to remote work in adherence to new pandemic regulations.
 Indeed, Covid-19 has dramatically recast the conventional nine to five workday.
 In 2020, ‘more than 80% of the Singaporean workforce’ relied on telecommuting (CNA).
-This trend towards remote work has been reflected in the growing number of businesses openly acknowledging the long-term prospects of hybrid work.
+This trend towards remote work has been reflected in the growing number of businesses openly acknowledging the long-term prospects of hybrid workspace solution.
 Some businesses have even chosen to decisively make the switch towards remote work permanently.
 As declared by Tobias Lütke, Shopify’s CEO, ‘office centricity is over’.

 The sheer speed of these changes has drastically increased office vacancies throughout Singapore.
 According to CNA (2020) ‘office rents dipped by 0.8 per cent, while prices fell by 4 per cent, as the island-wide vacancy rate of office space rose to 11 percent’.
 This phenomenon is not unique to Singapore.
 JLL reported that in 2021, the ‘first quarter global leasing volumes are 31% lower than in Q1 2020… the fourth consecutive quarter of constrained activity’.
 Hence, given the continued uncertainty surrounding the pandemic situation, it is likely that the office space leasing market will be embattled with slow recovery in the long run.